flybywiresim/website/src/posts/development_notam-2022-02.md

 [![ata-22-klas-01L-Hdot](/img/notam-images/feb2022-series/systems/KLAS_01L_Hdot.svg)](/img/notam-images/feb2022-series/systems/KLAS_01L_Hdot.svg)
 *KLAS 01L*

-The flare law uses the vertical speed relative to the ground as an input for a vertical speed tracker to bring the landing rate to an appropriate level for the touchdown.
+The flare law uses the vertical speed of the aircraft relative to the ground as an input for a vertical speed tracker to adjust the landing rate to an appropriate level for touchdown.

 #### Autothrust

-In relation to the autopilot system, the thrust transitions in case of <span style="color:green">CLB</span>, <span style="color:green">DES</span>, <span style="color:green">OP CLB</span>, <span style="color:green">OP DES</span> have been improved.
-The <span style="color:green">SPEED</span> / <span style="color:green">MACH</span> law of the Autothrust system has been improved so that engines react more quickly to better ensure speed is kept in a range of -5 kn to + 10 kn of target speed.
+In relation to the autopilot system, we have improved the thrust transitions in case of <span style="color:green">CLB</span>, <span style="color:green">DES</span>, <span style="color:green">OP CLB</span>, <span style="color:green">OP DES</span>.
+We have also improved the <span style="color:green">SPEED</span> / <span style="color:green">MACH</span> law of the Autothrust system so that engines react more quickly to better ensure speed is kept in a range of -5 kn to + 10 kn of target approach speed (V<sub>app</sub>).

-In relation to the engines, the thrust limits have been improved.
-This applies to thrust limits itself but also to the interaction with CLB limit in case of take offs performed with a FLEX temperature being set.
-Furthermore, the N1 base loop controller has been improved to better achieve N1 target although this does not work out in all cases.
-For this reason, the engine model and thrust limits will get further accuracy improvements which are in work already.
+We have also improved the thrust limits.
+This applies to both the thrust limits themselves and interaction with the CLB limit during flex temp takeoffs.
+Furthermore, we have improved the N1 base loop controller to better achieve the N1 target, although this does not work in all cases yet.
+For this reason, the engine model and thrust limits will get further accuracy improvements, which are already in progress.

-Last but not least, it turned out that ATHR arming is related to <span style="color:green">SRS</span> engagement.
-In case of <span style="color:green">SRS</span> not engaging on take off, the ATHR will not be armed.
-Keep this in mind when you take off with a V2 speed not being set.
+We also discovered that ATHR arming is related to SRS engagement.
+When SRS does not engage on takeoff, the ATHR will not arm.
+Keep this in mind when you take off without having set a V<sub>2</sub> speed.

-The gains of the ATHR Speed/Mach law have been adjusted to achieve better speed control performance during acceleration or deceleration.
-The time to reach the target speed is decreased.
-You can see one example in following video.
+Last but not least, we have adjusted the gains of the ATHR Speed/Mach law to achieve better speed control performance during acceleration or deceleration, such that the time to reach the commanded speed is now lower.
+You can see one example in the following video.

 <iframe width="400" height="315" src="https://www.youtube-nocookie.com/embed/ODU3uectf3c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### New Flight Warning System

-As the work on our aircraft systems has progressed, one part that hasn’t changed a lot since the early days has been our rudimentary ECAM.
-Our new Electrical and Hydraulic systems can only really showcase their depth when failures and knock-on effects cause accurate aural warnings and ECAM actions to appear; for this, we need our new Flight Warning System (FWS).
+While work on our aircraft systems has progressed at an incredible pace, our as-of-yet rudimentary ECAM has not seen a lot of changes since the early days of FlyByWire.
+We can only showcase the depth of our new electrical and hydraulic systems when failures and knock-on effects cause accurate aural warnings and ECAM actions to appear.
+For this, we need a properly-modelled Flight Warning System (FWS).

-Over the past months we’ve been building a simulation of the Flight Warning Computers (FWCs) from the ground up.
-These devices are a crucial component of the FWS in the real aircraft and are capable of redundantly monitoring thousands of signals across most aircraft systems to help pilots prioritize and respond to failures.
-While there is a lot of groundwork to be built before we can hook up the systems we already have today, a large portion of this groundwork has already been completed.We are in the process of wrapping up the first version of the system, capable of monitoring the most critical systems and emitting voice callouts and some other special sounds.
+Over the past months, we have been developing an in-depth simulation of the Flight Warning Computers (FWCs) from the ground up.
+These devices are  crucial components of the FWS on the real aircraft and are capable of redundantly monitoring thousands of signals across most aircraft systems to help pilots prioritise and respond to failures.
+While there is a lot of groundwork to be built before we can hook up the systems we already have today, a large portion of this groundwork has already been completed.
+We are in the process of completing the first iteration of the system, which is capable of monitoring the most critical systems, as well as emitting voice callouts and some other special sounds.

-This first version will include a reworked altitude alert (also known as the “C Chord”), the altitude callouts (“Five Hundred”) now triggered at more accurate heights, and a little-known feature called “intermediate callouts” where the FWCs call out the precise height over ground when too much time has passed since the last call (“One Hundred and Twenty”).
-It will also feature the “Stall” callout together with the infamous “cricket” noise, but you might find it is very hard to trigger in the normal law supported by our FBW systems today.
-However, just like in reality the FWCs will be watching and if you ever manage to trick our FBW protections and end up with an unusual angle of attack you will get the appropriate warning.
+This first version will include a reworked altitude alert (also known as the ‘C-chord’), the altitude callouts (e.g.“Five Hundred”) being triggered at more accurate heights, and a little-known feature called ‘intermediate callouts’ where the FWCs call out the precise height over ground when too much time has passed since the last call (e.g. “One Hundred and Twenty”).
+It will also feature the “Stall” callout together with the infamous ‘cricket’ noise, although you might find it very hard to trigger in the normal law.
+However, just like in reality, the FWCs will keep a watchful eye on the plane; if you ever manage to trick our FBW protections and end up with an unusual angle of attack, you will get the appropriate warning.

-While those features may sound simple, we have modeled them at an insane level of accuracy, reproducing exact logic found in the real aircraft.
-This is backed by hundreds of hours of research, countless tests in the real aircraft and study of undocumented behaviours.
-Nothing is left on the table, and it provides a solid framework for the following versions; we will, following this update, turn our attention to the textual ECAM warnings themselves and the status page.
+While those features may sound simple, we have modelled them to an extreme level of accuracy, reproducing exact logic found on the real aircraft.
+This is backed by hundreds of hours of research, countless tests in the real aircraft and detailed study of undocumented behaviours.
+The first version of the FWC will provide a solid framework for the following versions; after this update, we will turn our attention to the status page and the textual ECAM warnings themselves.

 ### Air Conditioning

-We’ve introduced the first building blocks of the air conditioning system.
+We have introduced the first building blocks of the air conditioning system.
 The cabin will now be able to warm and cool in accordance with outside conditions and the number of passengers on board.
-The heat transferred through the walls has been modelled in detail as well as the effect of opening or closing doors.
+The heat transferred through the walls has been modelled in detail, as well as the effect of opening or closing doors.
 The air flow delivery system has also been overhauled and modelled as per the real aircraft.

 Try it out and observe the different conditions that make the flow of air into the cabin get higher or lower.
 Play with the overhead knob and notice how increasing or decreasing the flow has an effect on the cabin temperature and the rate of change.
-From now on you’d better remember to turn on the APU when sitting at the apron in Dubai if you don’t want your passengers to melt!
+From now on, you better remember to turn on the APU when sitting at the apron on a hot summer afternoon in, say, Dubai, if you do not want your passengers to melt!

 ---